nihalpasham/rustBoot-book/src/usage/rpi4.md

 ```
 After compiling rustBoot, copy `rustBoot.bin` file onto the sd card's fat32 partiton.

-The last step in preparing a bootable SD card is to copy a rustBoot fit-image that you'd like to boot onto the sd card's fat32 partition. prepar
+The last step in preparing a bootable SD card is to copy the rustBoot fit-image that you'd like to boot onto the sd card's fat32 partition.

 > Note:
 > - to build a rustBoot fit-image, you can follow [these instructions](../arch/images.md#building-a-rustboot-compliant-fit-image) and